Finetuned/modx-cli/memory-bank/progress.md

 - User management commands
 - Resource commands
 - JSON output for all commands via the --json option
+- SSH functionality and aliases for remote command execution
+- Internal API for extending and customizing the CLI
+- Unit tests for core components and the internal API

 ## What's left to build